-This was a mock execution attempting to get the resistance fighter, Georges Blind, to talk.
-It didn’t work.
-Georges did not divulge any information.
-He was eventually forwarded to a concentration camp, where he was selected for termination on arrival, dying some time in late November 1944.
+Of course, this was a mock execution, but most likely they used the same site for real executions.
+Georges Blind was eventually forwarded to a concentration camp, where he was selected for termination on arrival, dying some time in late November 1944.

-Usually the mock executions were done to intimidate and let people in occupied Europe not to mess with the Germans.
+Usually, the mock executions were done to intimidate and let people in occupied Europe not to mess with the Germans.
 The Germans thought the best way to fight resistance movements was to be utterly brutal in putting it down.
 If a village housed a few fighters, they would just take out the whole village.

-Also this was Hitler’s strategy in the East from the start.
+Also, this was Hitler’s strategy in the East from the start.
 Any village suspected of hosting partisans would have all of its men executed, at the very least.
-The extermination of Communist Party commissars and Jews was also ordered, and was mixed in with these “anti-partisan” activities in an effort to hide the reality of Hitler’s war of annihilation.
+The extermination of Communist Party commissars and Jews was also ordered and was mixed in with these “anti-partisan” activities in an effort to hide the reality of Hitler’s war of annihilation.

 It also allows each member of the firing squad to believe afterward that he did not personally fire a fatal shot—for this reason, it is sometimes referred to as the “conscience round”.
-However a military firing squad in the field performing a martial execution ad-hoc, as seen here, is not likely to observe this nicety.
+However, a military firing squad in the field performing a martial execution ad-hoc, as seen here, is not likely to observe this nicety.